AndrewWillacy/Turtle-Games/README.md

 Several limitations were identified during the analysis:

-* The dataset was relatively small at 2,000 review records and 782 unique customers
+* The dataset was relatively small at 2,000 review records and 782 unique customers - imited sample for generalisation; behaviours such as tenure, promotional exposure, and seasonality are not captured
-* The calculation method for spending score was unknown
+* The calculation method for spending score was unknown - This limits interpretation of the variable and prevents understanding of what drives it
-* The method for accruing loyalty points was not fully defined
+* The method for accruing loyalty points was not fully defined - how loyalty points are earned is not specified, limiting the practical application of the predictive model
 * Customer tenure, seasonality, promotion exposure, product category, and purchase frequency were unavailable
-* Product numbers were not mapped to meaningful product categories
+* Product numbers were not mapped to meaningful product categories - product numbers are present but categories are not defined, making product-level sentiment analysis impossible
 * Review text was available, but more structured sentiment labels would improve analysis
 * Some high-value outliers may represent genuine VIP customers or unusual behaviour requiring further validation
+* Review dataset is unbalanced - 2,000 reviews from 782 customers means some customers are disproportionately represented in the sentiment analysis ie Some customer wrote multiple reviews, others none
+* Review platform unknown - where and how reviews were collected is not documented, which could affect representativeness

 Despite these limitations, the analysis produced a strong customer value framework suitable for marketing and loyalty strategy development.

 ---
-## Limitations

-- **Spending score unknown** — the formula for calculating the spending score is not documented.
-This limits interpretation of the variable and prevents understanding of what drives it
-- **Loyalty point accrual unknown** — how loyalty points are earned is not specified, limiting the practical application of the predictive model
-- **Small dataset** — 782 unique customers is a limited sample for generalisation; behaviours such as tenure, promotional exposure, and seasonality are not captured
-- **Product data opaque** — product numbers are present but categories are not defined, making product-level sentiment analysis impossible
-- **Review dataset is unbalanced** — 2,000 reviews from 782 customers means some customers are disproportionately represented in the sentiment analysis
-- **Review platform unknown** — where and how reviews were collected is not documented, which could affect representativeness
----
----

 ## Future Steps

 Potential future enhancements include:

 * Customer lifetime value (CLV) modelling
-* Product-level sentiment analysis
+* Product-level sentiment analysis - are particular products more likely to result in high or low sentiment
-* Loyalty churn prediction
+* Loyalty churn prediction - how does loyalty affect customer churn
-* Campaign response modelling
+* Campaign response modelling - Once VIP and retention campaigns are implemented, monitor their progress and effectiveness
-* Integration of purchase frequency and tenure data
+* Integration of purchase frequency and tenure data - incorporate customer tenure and recency of purchase to build a more complete RFM (Recency, Frequency, Monetary) model
 * A/B testing framework for loyalty campaigns
 * More advanced NLP sentiment modelling
-* Product category mapping for review analysis
+* Product category mapping for review analysis -map product numbers to product categories to enable product-level sentiment and sales analysis
+* Extended demographic breakdowns - analyse reviews and loyalty patterns by individual product, gender, age group, and education level
 * Segment-level dashboard development
 * Monthly monitoring of model performance using RMSE, MAE, and R²
 * Further testing of income-spending interaction effects

 ---

 ## Business Recommendations

 - **Activate Affluent Low Spenders** — run targeted awareness and re-engagement campaigns for the high-income, low-spend segment (Cluster 2).
 They have the means to spend more; the question is why they don't